 Many universities take an extremely conservative approach to the taxability of scholarships, fellowships, and assistantships for international students, withholding as much as 30% of the award for tax purposes.

-Some international students may benefit from specific tax treaties between the US and their country.
-Some tax treaties exempt student awards from taxes, depending on the visa type, type of award, and length of time in the United States.
-Information about these treaties may be found in IRS Publication 901, U.S. Tax Treaties.
-Other IRS Publications that may be of interest include: 513 Tax Information for Visitors to the U.S., 515 Withholding of Tax on Nonresident Aliens and …, and 519 U.S. Tax Guide for Aliens.
+Some international students may benefit from specific tax treaties between the USA and their country.
+Some tax treaties exempt student awards from taxes, depending on the visa type, type of award, and length of time in the USA.
+Information about these treaties may be found in IRS Publication 901, USA Tax Treaties.
+Other IRS Publications that may be of interest include: 513 Tax Information for Visitors to the USA, 515 Withholding of Tax on Nonresident Aliens and …, and 519 USA Tax Guide for Aliens.
 Current publications and forms can be obtained from the IRS web site or by calling 1-800-TAX-FORM (1-800-829-3676).

 Many international students do not realize that they are entitled to a refund of all or part of the money withheld.
 To do so, you must file a nonresident tax return (1040NRA) and attach a cover letter explaining that you are requesting a refund of the tax withheld under the conditions of the tax treaty with your hold country.